Darbyshire64/LightCycle/README.md

 # LightCycle
 A Custom Set of Bike Lights with indicators made for my Bike Using NeoPixels.
-Made for @hackclub [REDACTED] YSWS
+Made for @hackclub Blueprint YSWS

 ## The Plan
 <img width="408" height="337" alt="image" src="https://github.com/user-attachments/assets/f917f33b-219c-4a63-8752-51f60726bbfa" />